Enjoy an ad free experience by logging in. Not a member yet? Register.

 I would *guess* that ID is declared as auto_increment primary key which means that jpgId should be declared as int.

-It's also possible that printed is not an int field, which it needs to be if you are going to compare it to the number 0.An optimist sees the glass as half full.
+It's also possible that printed is not an int field, which it needs to be if you are going to compare it to the number 0.Be yourself.
+No one else is as qualified.